dylanfeltus/nextplease-docs/source/includes/_requests.md

-title | string | This is the title of the request. content | text | This is the description of the request. category_id | integer | The ID for the category this request belongs to.
+title | string | This is the title of the request. content | text | This is the description of the request. category_id | integer | The ID for the category this request belongs to. public | boolean | (Optional) This will be true if the request is publicly available.
+This is false by default. public_content | text | (Optional) This is the description that is shown on the public roadmap or changelog.

 ## Update a request